Solar System: Sun

-The zone of habitability of the Solar System is located in the Inner Solar System.
-Beside the Solar conditions for habitability on Solar System objects such as Earth, habitability might be possibly in subsurface oceans of various Outer Solar System moons.

 Inner Solar System

-The inner Solar System is the region comprising the terrestrial planets and the asteroid belt.
+The inner Solar System is the region comprising the terrestrial planets and the asteroids.
 Composed mainly of silicates and metals, the objects of the inner Solar System are relatively close to the Sun; the radius of this entire region is less than the distance between the orbits of Jupiter and Saturn.
-This region is also within the frost line, which is a little less than 5 AU from the Sun.
+This region is within the frost line, which is a little less than 5 AU from the Sun.

 Inner planets

 The four terrestrial or inner planets have dense, rocky compositions, few or no moons, and no ring systems.
-They are composed largely of refractory minerals such as the silicates—which form their crusts and mantles—and metals such as iron and nickel which form their cores.
-Three of the four inner planets (Venus, Earth and Mars) have atmospheres substantial enough to generate weather; all have impact craters and tectonic surface features, such as rift valleys and volcanoes.
-The term inner planet should not be confused with inferior planet, which designates those planets that are closer to the Sun than Earth is (i.e. Mercury and Venus).
+They are composed largely of refractory minerals such as silicates—which form their crusts and mantles—and metals such as iron and nickel which form their cores.
+Three of the four inner planets (Venus, Earth, and Mars) have atmospheres substantial enough to generate weather; all have impact craters and tectonic surface features, such as rift valleys and volcanoes.